Kidcredo/kidcredo/README.md

 ### Hi there 👋

 I am Ryan Pais and i love to 💻 Code.
-I am curently learning 🌱 Typescript, Vue, and Laravel.
+I am curently learning 🌱 Typescript, Svelte, and Laravel.
 If you have any 💬 questions for me you can ask me [here](https://github.com/Kidcredo/Kidcredo/issues)

 <img alt="Kidcredo's GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=Kidcredo&show_icons=true" />